 Pondville Correctional Center is committed to working collaboratively with local companies in providing a safe, reliable work force for their business endeavors.

 - Each Level 3 (minimum-security) inmate is expected to maintain a daily job assignment.
 Wages range from $l.00 to $4.00 per day.
 Job assignments are intended to provide the offender with opportunities for positive behavioral change while developing work skills and dependable work ethics.
 Pondville Correctional Center work crews are always under officer supervision while away from the facility.

-- A number of inmates work at the other correctional facilities in the area (MCI-Cedar Junction, MCI-Norfolk and Bay State Correctional Center) doing grounds work, landscaping and janitorial duties.
+- A number of inmates work at the other correctional facilities in the area (MCI-Cedar Junction and MCI-Norfolk) doing grounds work, landscaping and janitorial duties.

 - Pondville Correctional Center inmates work to provide community reparation.
 As such, Pondville works collaboratively with cities, towns and State agencies on various projects that save the taxpayers money and allows the inmates to give something back to the community.
 Daily and special periodic work crews assist area towns including Norfolk, Plainville, Millis, Medway, Norwood, Mansfield, Foxboro, and Blackstone.
 Work crew duties range from cleaning streets and parks to assisting schools with painting and general maintenance during holidays, to general clean up and landscaping at municipal buildings.
 In addition, up to 20 inmates per day assist the Division of Recreation and Conservation with a variety of tasks and projects.